 Which Martial Art is the Hardest to Learn?

 Nonviolence is the essence of martial arts.
-Martial artists train in any of the various disciplines with the aim to not have to use their defensive skills.
+Martial artists train in any of the various disciplines to not have to use their defensive skills.
 Despite this commonality, one specific discipline within the martial arts is considered to be the most difficult to learn.

 It is a combination of love for Brazilian Jiu Jitsu and a good work ethic that drives students to continue to progress through the ranks.
 Understanding the concepts involved in Brazilian Jiu Jitsu heavily impacts practical application, but this deeper understanding may not at first come readily to students.